The 25 Most Common Religious Fallacies

 What about personal experiences of God?

-If you can’t disprove God, why reject belief?
+If you cannot disprove God, why reject belief?

 Does morality require God?